 9. Tree Trunk Trail (Tupelo)

 At 1.2 miles, this hike is a little over the 1-mile limit, but it’s too good not to mention.
 It’s located in Tombigbee State Park, which is a major plus because that means it’s easy to access.
-It also means there’s camping nearby, so you can turn your day hike into a full on adventure.
+It also means there’s camping nearby, so you can turn your day hike into a full-on adventure.
 The winding trail, which has been deemed "kid and dog friendly," winds through the forest to Lake Lee, where you’ll find a variety of amphibians, birds, and small animals.

 10. Old Channel Trail (Columbus)

 Spanning 190 acres, the Plymouth Bluff Center includes several nature trails.
-One of the most popular, the Old Channel Trail, begins with incredible views at an observation deck then traverses the top of a bluff before coming to an end at its base.
+One of the most popular, the Old Channel Trail, begins with incredible views at an observation deck and then traverses the top of a bluff before coming to an end at its base.
 This one is probably better for older children; however, they’ll definitely be motivated when you mention that finding fossils is a real possibility.
 Since the area that now includes the trail was once part of an inland sea, it has an abundance of fossilized remains, such as mollusk shells and shark teeth.

-11. LeFleur’s Bluff Sate Park Trail System (Jackson)
+11. LeFleur’s Bluff State Park

 Perfect for escaping city life, LeFleur’s Bluff State Park has five trails, most of which loop and interconnect.
 A majority of the trails can be accessed just behind the Museum of Natural Science.
-Though each trail is different, they’re all well under ½ mile and many feature paved walkways and boardwalks.
+Though each trail is different, they’re all well under 0.5-miles and many feature paved walkways and boardwalks.

 is a great day trip destination, right in the heart of Jackson.
 And with 305 acres to explore, you’ll love meandering around this beautiful area.